kengomatsuo/last-minute/copilot-commit-message-instructions.md

     This feature enhances security by allowing users to authenticate before accessing restricted areas of the application.
     ```

+### 3.1.
+Explain How to Use New Additions
+- **Describe**: How to use new exports, components, hooks, etc.
+- **Include**: Example code snippets if possible
+- **Purpose**: Help others understand how to integrate and use the new additions
+- **Mention**: Always mention variable names added for exported variables, functions, hooks, contexts, etc.

+- **Example**:
+    ```
+    Add user authentication feature

+    - Implemented login and registration forms
+    - Added JWT token generation and validation
+    - Updated user model to include authentication fields
+    - Ensured compatibility with existing user data

+    This feature enhances security by allowing users to authenticate before accessing restricted areas of the application.

+    Usage:
+    ```jsx
+    import { login, register } from './authService'

+    // To login a user
+    login(username, password).then(token => {
+      // handle token
+    })

+    // To register a new user
+    register(username, password, email).then(user => {
+      // handle new user
+    })
+    ```

+    Fixes #123
+    ```

 ### 4. Use Bullet Points for Multiple Changes